Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Discussion

 \section{Discussion}

 The results of this study yield several noteworthy observations.
-First of all, we were able to show that we can train a machine learning model based on binary \gls{lle} data in a fully thermodynamically consistent manner, up to a chosen discretization.
-This has, to the best of our knowledge, not been achieved yet.
+We were able to show that we can train a machine learning model based on binary \gls{lle} data in a thermodynamically consistent manner, i.e., the predicted phase composition is the globally minimal Gibbs energy state, up to a chosen discretization.
+This has, to the best of our knowledge, not been shown before.

 On top of that, we achieve slightly better predictive performance in comparison to surrogate-based approaches, and we do not even require any auxiliary loss for this.
-Not requiring an auxiliary loss was especially surprising to us, since the surrogate solver basically stops working completely without it.
+Not requiring an auxiliary loss was especially surprising to us, since the training of surrogate solver model variants diverges completely without it, even at the largest test batch size of 512.

 While the surrogate solver performs unexpectedly poorly when fitted to individual systems, these deficiencies do not fully propagate to the full-dataset training scenario.
 A likely explanation is that fitting each system in isolation exposes the surrogate solver to its own inaccurate equilibrium estimates, causing the optimization to stabilize at incorrect solutions.
-In contrast, stochastic gradient descent over mini-batches, used in the full-training, reduces this effect by repeatedly varying the training signal, thereby preventing systematic convergence to these incorrect local minima.
+In contrast, stochastic gradient descent over mini-batches, used in full training, reduces this effect by repeatedly varying the training signal, thereby preventing systematic convergence to these incorrect local minima.
 Furthermore, the approximation errors of the surrogate solver might also act as a regularizer, which could explain the discrepancy between train and test set performance of both the DISCOMAX and surrogate solvers.

 The qualitative analysis for the single-system experiments presented above reveals that training with the surrogate solver often converges smoothly but to entirely wrong solutions.
 This indicates that although the surrogate model provides stable gradients that facilitate optimization, and thus enable differentiation through the optimization problem, these gradients are biased and do not reliably point towards the true target equilibrium state.
 Correcting such behavior would require supplying additional curated training data for every failure mode, which becomes increasingly impractical and non-scalable in higher-dimensional mixture spaces.